EPCCed/eidf-docs/docs/safe-haven-services/shs-container-user-guide/development-workflow.md

           path: 'dependency-results.sbom.json'
 ```

-where `secrets.GITHUB_TOKEN` needs to be a GitHub access token with 'repo' and 'write:packages' scope.

 !!! note

     Manually running Hadolint via pre-commit can be skipped if you are using pre-commit and the [pre-commit.ci](https://pre-commit.ci/) service.

-#### Publishing in CI
+#### Publish container

 !!! note

     Images can also be built and pushed from your local environment as normal.

-Once the stage has been reached where your software package is ready for distribution, the GHA example above can be extended to automatically publish new image versions to the GHCR.
-An introduction to GHCR can be found in the GitHub documentation, [Quickstart for GitHub Packages](https://docs.github.com/en/packages/quickstart).
+Once the stage has been reached where your software package is ready for distribution, the GitHub Actions example above can be extended to automatically publish new image versions to the GHCR.

 After the image has been built and scanned, the image can be pushed as follows: